rag594/rustic/README.md

 ### Features of Tracing constructs
 - [x] supports opentelemetry - stdOut and OTLP Http exporter
-- [x] tracing middleware for echo v3 and v4
+- [x] tracing middleware for echo v3 and v4 (separate packages to avoid unnecessary deps)

 > **_NOTE:_**  For circuit breaker https://github.com/sony/gobreaker is used.